Combine rigorous academics with critical legal skills.

 Develop skills outside the classroom.

 Through our extensive experiential learning opportunities, you can participate in real cases in professional legal settings, under the supervision of experienced clinical faculty.
-In our numerous clinics, externships, and semester-in-practice placements, you will gain practice-ready skills by working in courtrooms, government agencies, companies, and nonprofit organizations in Boston, Washington, DC, and cities around the world.
+In our numerous clinics, externships, and semester-in-practice placements, you will gain practice-ready skills by working in courtrooms, government agencies, law firms, companies, and nonprofit organizations in Boston, Washington, DC, and cities around the world.

 Our moot court programs and mock trial competitions will sharpen your written and oral presentation skills and teach you how to negotiate and advocate for your client.
 In our transactional law program, you’ll learn how to draft contracts, make business deals, and negotiate agreements.
 These versatile lawyering skills will prepare you for practice in corporate, government, or non-profit settings.